thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ```

 Until you absolutely need to share data across may different functions, then we recommend that you declare variables as local as possible.
 Since variables in the global scope can be changed from anywhere, it's hard to reason about how these variables change over time as the program executes.

+### Exercise

+Turn and talk to your neighbor and explain what is hoisting in your own words.
+When you are done, I'll cold call on a few of you for your answer.

 ## What's a higher-order function?